lesaint/lesaint.github.io/damapping/framework/getting-started.md

 Obviously, few applications will instance concrete class directly.
 They will rather use a dependency-injection framework (Spring, Guice, Dagger, ...) that will manage object instantiation and injection.

-The DAMapping framework supports integrating with those frameworks, but as it is not a core functionality to writing bean mapping code, we won't go into too much details here.
+The DAMapping framework supports integrating with those frameworks, but as it is not a core functionality to writing object mapping code, we won't go into too much details here.

 The planned idea is to initially provide minimal support through the support of the JSR-330 specification (work in progress).